 - value "3" is reserved.

-The SMF may determine an IP address pool ID based on UPF ID, S-NSSAI, DNN, and IP version as described in subclause 5.8.2.2.1 in 3GPP TS 23.501 [2] and includes the IP address pool ID within 3GPP-IP-Address-Pool-Info and send it to the DN-AAA.
+The SMF may determine an IP address pool ID based on UPF ID, S-NSSAI, DNN, and IP version as described in clause 5.8.2.2.1 in 3GPP TS 23.501 [2] and includes the IP address pool ID within 3GPP-IP-Address-Pool-Info and send it to the DN-AAA.
 The DN-AAA assigns IPv6 prefix or IPv4 address from the requested IP address pool.
 Multiple 3GPP-IP-Address-Pool-Info sub-attributes may be sent in the RADIUS Access-Request message.
 The DN-AAA shall include the selected IP address pool in the 3GPP-IP-Address-Pool-Info sub-attribute of the RADIUS Access-Accept message.
 For accounting, if Framed-IP-Address or Framed-IPv6-Prefix attribute is included in RADIUS Accounting-Request (START/Interim-Update/STOP), the SMF shall also include the 3GPP-IP-Address-Pool-Info sub-attribute.

 119 – 3GPP-VLAN-Id